 Nothing says springtime like green tea, according to Smith head teamaker Ravi Kroesen.
 “It really captures the essence of spring,” he muses.
 “If you drink green tea at its freshest point, it’s like drinking spring in a cup.”

 That’s because the optimum time to harvest green tea is in the spring—so naturally, that’s the season when Kroesen and Smith’s tea buyers scoop up those light-colored leaves.
-The result is a series of tantalizing, high-quality teas—from Mao Feng Shui, to Jasmine Silver Tip, to Rose City Genmaicha—imbued with rich, buttery, floral notes.
+The result is a series of tantalizing, high-quality teas—from Spring Greens, to Jasmine Silver Tip, to Rose City Genmaicha—imbued with rich, buttery, floral notes.

 Another advantage to purchasing green tea in its peak state is that, at its freshest, green tea contains a staggering number of antioxidants, amino acids, and other compounds that deliver a wealth of health benefits.
 Let’s take a closer look at the ways top-tier green teas might enhance heart, brain, and oral health when sipped regularly.